webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ## Parallel tasks

 A parallel task count represents how many scraping jobs can run at once.
 If all parallel tasks are in use and new scraping job is started, it will be scheduled and added to a queue whilst waiting for a task to free up.
 Scraping jobs can be manually stopped and continued to free up a parallel task or change the order in which the scraping jobs will be executed.
+Parallel active scraping job count and scraping job count in queue can be found in [Subscription manager] page.

+ ![Fig. 1: Active parallel job count and queue][parallel-tasks]

 ## Drivers